Mohammed Saleh al-Bejadi

 He was arrested 21 March 2011, and on 11 March 2015 he was sentenced to 10 years in prison.

-He was released later in 2015, only to be arrested again in May 2018.
+He was released later in 2015, but arrested again in May 2018.

 Human rights activities

 2007–2008

 In 2007, al-Bejadi contacted international media about a sit-in held in front of a provincial governmental authority and calling for the release of prisoners.
 He was "detained in solitary confinement without charge or trial" from 4 September 2007 to 1 January 2008.
 He was released "on the condition that he would not organise any fora or gatherings, nor contact any foreign press."

 2009

-In 2009, al-Bejadi managed a web site "Monitor of Human Rights in Saudi Arabia - al-Marsad".
+In 2009, al-Bejadi managed a website "Monitor of Human Rights in Saudi Arabia – al-Marsad".
 In March 2009, he was interrogated by the external security agency, Al Mukhabarat Al A'amah, his passport was confiscated, and he was forbidden from international travel until July 2009 or later.
 In July, the World Organisation Against Torture and the International Federation for Human Rights protested against the travel ban, saying that it was aimed at "muzzling his freedom of expression".